weslst/data-engineering-challenge/README.md

 # Creditas Data Engineering Challenge

-### Instructions
+## Instructions

-To reproduce the solutions you just have to run the docker container :)
+To reproduce the solution you just have to:
+    - Navigate to the project root directory.
+    - Run "docker build -t creditas_challenge ." to build a docker image for the project.
+    - Run "docker run creditas_challenge" to run the docker image.

+## Answers

-1. What was the most expensive campaign?
+### 1. What was the most expensive campaign?
 ```sql
 SELECT campaign_id, campaign_name, origin, sum(cost) AS total_campaign_cost  FROM
 (